 Tanoaks have splits in bark.
 Count it as a scar if the cambium is exposed.
 If it is healed, do not count it as a scar.

-Scar vs cavity – it is a cavity when the exposed wood rots
+Scar vs cavity – it is a cavity when the exposed wood rots, or burns.

-If the lean is less than 60° (horizontal is at 0° and vertical is 90°), then record the angle of lean.
-Example: bottom 1/3: 45° lean
+If the lean is less than 60° (horizontal is at 0° and vertical is 90°), record the average tree lean in the notes: “lean:45°”

-Forks – if the stems are co-dominant or intermediate, count it as forked.
+Forks – if the stems of conifers are co-dominant or intermediate, count it as forked, ignore forking in hardwoods.

 Some sites have a lot of dead crown down the length of the trees.
 If your plot is in this type of stand, record in the notes for the Tree datasheet.
 Only record it if dead crown generally extends down the tree to within 2 meters of the ground.
 Note about where the dead crown starts (1/2 meter from the ground, for example).
+Reserve dead crown notes for trees whose dead crowns have many fine (<1/4”) branches.

 DBHs of <10cm clump trees

-List the DBHs (by DBH class) for saplings that are clumped with the tagged tree.
+List the DBHs (rounded to nearest cm) for saplings that are clumped with the tagged tree.

 Take notes in “Notes” column as needed